 Sometimes, a single program or process might start to consume too much of CPU.
 When your CPU is 100% utilized, this results in overheating of the processor and you can actually hear fan blurring and loud noise from the system.

 The culprit could be anything.
-For example, a web browser tab that is running a script that is consuming way too much resources or an applet that has gone rogue.
+For example, a web browser tab that is running a script that is consuming way too many resources or an applet that has gone rogue.
 For example, in Ubuntu 16.04, there is Samba vulnerability that consumes 100% CPU.

 If your laptop is suddenly gets too hot and starts making noises, it is a good indication that there is a culprit application that has caused it.